rryam/VecturaKit/README.md

 ## Features
 - On-Device Storage: Maintain data privacy and reduce latency by storing vectors directly on the device.
+- Hybrid Search: Combine vector similarity with BM25 text search for better results.
 - Batch Processing: Efficiently add multiple documents in parallel.
 - Persistent Storage: Documents are automatically saved and loaded between sessions.
-- Configurable Search: Customize search results with thresholds and result limits.
+- Configurable Search: Customize search results with thresholds, result limits, and hybrid search weights.
+- Custom Storage Location: Specify a custom directory for database storage.

+## Supported Platforms
+- macOS 14.0 or later
+- iOS 17.0 or later
+- tvOS 17.0 or later
+- visionOS 1.0 or later
+- watchOS 10.0 or later

 ## Installation